 Board Meeting Content of the proposal and follow-up action Matters stipulated in Article 14-3 of the Securities and Exchange Law Objections or reservation by independent Directors Tenth meeting 29 June 2021 short-term borrowings of RMB80,000,000 by Eastech Electronics (Huiyang) Co., Ltd., a third-tier subsidiary, to Shangnanfei Trading (Shenzhen) Co., Ltd., and authorization to Mr. Pai Chin Chang, a Director, to handle all relevant matters at his sole discretion 2.
 Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 3.
-Proposed issuance of employee stock option certificates by the Company Yes No 4.
-Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No Opinions of independent Directors: Nil.
-The Company's response to the opinions of independent Directors: Nil Voting results: All attending Directors and independent Directors approved the resolution.
-Fifth session Eleventh meeting 20 August 2021 1.
-Proposed disposal of the shares of Eastech Electronics (HK) held by ETT to Eastern Asia Technology (HK) Yes No 2.
-Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 3.
+Proposed issuance of employee stock option certificates by the Company Yes No Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No Opinions of independent Directors: Nil.
+1 The Company's response to the opinions of inc dependent Directo ors: Nil Voting results: All attending Directors and in the resolution. ndependent Direc ctors approved Fifth session Eleventh meeting 20 August 2021 Proposed disposal of the shares of Eastech Electronics (HK) held by ETT to Eastern Asia Technology (HK) Yes No Proposed endorsements and guarantees for Eastern Asia Technology (HK) Limited by the Company Yes No 3.
 Proposed endorsements and guarantees for Eastech (VN) Company Limited by the Company Yes No Proposed endorsements and guarantees for Eastech Electronics (HK) Limited by the Company Yes No 5.
 Proposed issuance of employee stock option certificates for 2021 by the Company Yes No Opinions of independent Directors: Nil.
-The Company's response to the opinions of inc lependent Direct ors: Nil Voting results: Voting result of the first resolution: As Mr. L iou Jenq Lin, th e Chairman, is
+The Company's response to the opinions of independent Directors: Nil Voting results: Voting result of the first resolution: As Mr. L iou Jenq Lin, the e Chairman, is